McTavishLab/extensiphy/README.md

  if using single locus MSA files as input,
 - (-f) csv file name to keep track of individual loci when concatenated (DEFAULT: loci_positions.csv),
+- (-n) Set size of loci size cutoff used as input or output (Options: int number)(DEFAULT: 700)

 ## Output Files!
-- concatenated file: found in your output folder [OUTDIR]/combine_and_infer/extended.aln
+- concatenated file: found in your output folder [OUTDIR]/outputs/extended.aln
-- Phylogeny in newick file format: found in your output folder [OUTDIR]/combine_and_infer/RAxML_bestTree.consensusFULL
+- Phylogeny in newick file format (if you selected to output a phylogeny): found in your output folder [OUTDIR]/combine_and_infer/RAxML_bestTree.consensusFULL
-- taxon specific intermediate files: found in your output folder [OUTDIR]/[TAXON_NAME]. .sam, .bam and .vcf files can be found in here for any additional analyses.
+- taxon specific intermediate files (if you kept intermediate files): found in your output folder [OUTDIR]/[TAXON_NAME]. .sam, .bam and .vcf files can be found in here for any additional analyses.

 ### Gon_phyling Controls and Flags For Use